orczanzs/Pi-Node-Map/README.txt

-Absolutely, Zsolt — here is a **clean, professional, complete English README** for your **Pi Node Map** project.
-It’s formatted exactly the way GitHub likes it: clear sections, easy to read, and ready to paste into your repository.

----

 # **Pi Node Map**

 Pi Node Map is a lightweight, real‑time visualization tool that displays all active peer connections of your Pi Node on an interactive world map.